-Generative AI has moved from novelty to job requirement in about 24 months.
+Generative AI moved from novelty to job requirement in about 24 months.
 Whether you’re a marketer trying to keep up, a developer pivoting into LLM work, or a leader who needs to make strategic calls on AI, there’s a course tailored to exactly where you are.
+The demand signal is hard to ignore: according to LinkedIn’s Economic Graph research, the number of jobs requiring generative AI skills has roughly quadrupled in two years, and LinkedIn’s 2025 Workplace Learning Report found that 71% of L&D professionals are already exploring, experimenting with, or integrating AI into their work.

 How We Picked These Courses

-We prioritized courses that are (1) currently active and regularly updated, (2) offered by credible institutions or instructors, (3) clearly priced with transparent certification paths, and (4) cover either the fundamentals, engineering, or applied use of generative AI.
-We verified all pricing on the official course pages in April 2026.
+We prioritized courses that are (1) currently active and regularly updated, (2) offered by credible institutions or instructors, (3) clearly priced with transparent certification paths, and (4) cover the fundamentals, engineering, or applied use of generative AI.
+We verified all pricing on the official course pages in April 2026, and we gave extra weight to courses that teach the parts of the field that changed most recently — agents, retrieval-augmented generation (RAG), and the Model Context Protocol (MCP) — because those are where most 2026 hiring demand sits and where older courses fall behind fastest.

 Quick Comparison Table